miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 $$

 Critically, the matrix doesn't depend on the vector, only on the angle.
-That means that if we had any ammount of 2D points, to rotate them around the origin you just multiply the same matrix by all of them.
+That means that if we had any amount of 2D points, to rotate them around the origin you just multiply the same matrix by all of them.
 That's how OpenGL projects the vertices: the shader is the program that multiplies matrices by each vertex's position.

 One final caveat: OpenGL uses 4D vertices to represent position, where the final value ($w$) is always $1$.